REGISTRATION IS NOW CLOSED!

 Our commitment to inclusiveness: To promote diversity in the IMO program, 10% of the slots in IMONST2 are reserved for students who do well in IMONST1, and belong to a historically underrepresented demographic (e.g., gender, socioeconomic background, geographical area) in the IMO training program.

-The top winners of IMONST2 will be invited for the IMO 2022 training program.
-The IMO training program takes place from November 2021 to July 2022 and consists of:
+The top winners of IMONST2 will be invited to the IMO 2023 training program.
+The IMO training program takes place from October 2022 to June 2023 and consists of:

 - online and offline workshops;